- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Check out our article on the top Acadia and Bar Harbor accommodation here!

-But for hotels, you will love the Bar Harbor Inn.
-It has a wonderful location just steps from shops, restaurants, and the harbor.
 You can sit outside on the lawn and enjoy beautiful views out over the water.
 Two on-site restaurants mean you don’t even have to go far to have a good meal.
 There’s also a spa, heated outdoor pool and hot tub, free continental breakfast, and many rooms with ocean views.

 We really enjoyed our stay.
 The staff was extremely friendly and helpful, and the inn was perfectly cozy.
 If you stay here, spend some time in the lobby, where a roaring fire greets you on cold days and fresh baked cookies are waiting regularly.